My Residence Hall

 How are the bathrooms arranged?

 There are two bathrooms and two shower rooms on each floor.
-One bathroom with sinks and toilets and one shower room with four showers are located at each end of the hall.
+One bathroom with sinks and toilets and one shower room with four showers are located on each wing.
+On the coed floors, the bathrooms and shower rooms are separated by gender.
+Shower rooms are card access only specific to the student’s gender

 Are there study lounges?